surajkarak/surajkarak.github.io/_projects/Climate-Data-Analysis.md

 ---
 layout: page
 title: Quantifying climate change
-description: How Global Temperatures have changed since the Industrial Revolution
+description: How global temperatures have changed since the Industrial Revolution
 img: assets/img/ClimateChange/climate.jpg
 importance: 4
 category: work
 ---

-This was a project done for a Data Science Concepts course as part of our Masters program in Data Science at Constructor University Bremen.
-It analyzes global temperature changes using deviations from a baseline and determines the relationship between GDP and temperature deviation via a linear model.
+This project analyzes global temperature changes using deviations from a baseline and determines the relationship between GDP and temperature deviation via a linear model.
 It shows that temperatures have increased globally throughout the years with a sharper increase in the last 50 years.
 The relationship between global temperatures and GDP is not entirely clear.

+(For a walkthrough of the code and explanation of each step, <a href="https://medium.com/@karakulath.suraj/quantifying-climate-change-f304eff918cf">  check out the long-form article at Medium </a>.)

 ## Data set